Minden: Mindener Freischießen

 The Mindener Freischießen (Minden Free Shooting) is a unique public festival that takes place usually every two years.
 It is arranged by the military-like organized Mindener Bürgerbatallion (Minden Citizen Battalion) with the Stadtmajor (Town Major) on top.
 The battalion is divided into six companies, a squadron and a drummer corps, each of them headed by a captain.

 In the Middle Ages the right of self-government corresponded with the duty of self-defence, and the citizen battalion was established for this purpose.
 Since 1682 the obligatory shooting exercises were arranged as a public festival, and as a reward the best shooter was exempted from taxation in the current year.
 The festival's name refers to this rule.
 In 1685 the Great Elector changed the rule, so that the winner got a reward of 50 Thaler.
 This rule has remained to present days: now the Minister-President of North Rhine-Westphalia as legal successor of the Prince-Elector pays the honour sum in present currency; due to the biennial rhythm two winners are determined.

 The festival usually takes place in June or July from Thursday to Sunday in the town centre.
 The Freischießen should not be confused with a marksmen's festival.

-Other Events
+Other events

 The Mindener Messe is a one-week travelling funfair every May and every November on the wide event-place Kanzlers Weide at the right Weser shore; it was founded in 1526 by the Prince-Bishop.

 The Hahler Kranzreiten takes place every summer in the quarter of Hahlen.
-It is an equestrian competition where the contestants try to catch a gallow-hanging garland while riding on a galloping horse in several rounds; every following round the gallow is lifted to a higher position.
+It is an equestrian competition where the contestants try to catch a gallows-hanging garland while riding on a galloping horse in several rounds; every following round the gallows is lifted to a higher position.

 Traditional Marksmen's festivals (Schützenfest) are arranged by marksmen's clubs (Schützenverein) in some quarters of Minden like in many other German cities.